 Finally, we handover a list of possible empty destination bins to the caller:

-That’s it!
-I hope you liked this post and could learn something out of it.
-In case you are faced with challenges in or around EWM MFS, feel free to get in touch with the EWM team @ Swisslog.
+In case you are faced with challenges in or around EWM MFS, feel free to get in touch with the zeus dating service.